redwoodjs/redwood/docs/docs/deploy/baremetal.md

 #### Using Environment Variables in `deploy.toml`

 Similarly to `redwood.toml`, `deploy.toml` supports interpolation of environment variables.
-This functionality is not enabled by default so you can enable it in one of two ways:

-1. Run `yarn deploy` with the argument `--interpolate-env-vars`.
-2. Add `DEPLOY_INTERPOLATE_ENV_VARIABLES=true` to your `.env` file.

 For more details on how to use the environment variable interpolation see [Using Environment Variables in redwood.toml](app-configuration-redwood-toml#using-environment-variables-in-redwoodtoml)

 #### Multiple Servers